Can You Save Browning Arborvitae? Preventive Action Plan

 Final Word

-We know that a lot of you will be disappointed to hear that if the plant hasn’t recovered after one season of browning even after taking all the preventive & remedial actions, there’s nothing more you could do.
+We know that a lot of you will be disappointed to hear that if the plant hasn’t recovered after one season of browning even after taking all the preventive & remedial actions, there’s nothing more you can do.

-This means major part of its root system and the overall plant has gone bad and you might want to consult a professional for further taking care of your thuja trees turning brown.
+This means a major part of its root system and the overall plant has gone bad and you might want to consult a professional for further taking care of your thuja trees turning brown.